Introduction to a proposed book

 place -- conditions may permit life to evolve and prosper and diversify and ultimately

-observe that continuing turbulence on its seemingly infinite scale.
+give rise to an intelligence that can observe that continuing turbulence on its seemingly

 Many nebulae -- concentrations of gases, particles and debris resulting in many cases